 Fall and spring courses in Clinical Medicine are body-system based encompassing all aspects of clinical medicine, diagnostic skills and pharmacotherapeutics for the particular body-system.
 Students work sequentially through each body system course, one at a time, learning the physiology, pathophysiology, clinical medicine, evidence-based medicine, diagnostic skills and treatment specific to that system.
 In Patient Care, students learn the history and physical examination skills specific to the body system being studied in that course.
 In weekly small-group meetings, they develop the critical thinking skills necessary to synthesize and apply the course content to real patient cases.
 Seminars in the practice of humanistic medicine will begin a lifelong journey as a self-reflective and empathetic, patient-centered healthcare provider.
 The final systems course is Emergency Medicine which includes an introduction to clinical practice.
 Students learn skills they will apply during their clinical rotations; they are taught phlebotomy and injection skills and how to suture, knot-tie, perform surgical scrubbing and gowning and apply splints.

-The second 12 months of the program commences with a two-week Introduction to Clinical Practice.
-Students learn skills they will apply during their clinical rotations; they are taught phlebotomy and injection skills and how to suture, knot-tie, perform surgical scrubbing and gowning and apply splints.
-Students then begin the first of their nine clinical rotations.
+The second 12 months of the program provides the experiential learning in nine clinical rotations.
 Each rotation is five weeks in length.
-These rotations will occur at off-campus clinical sites (hospitals, community health centers, medical offices, etc.) to be developed by program faculty and administrators.
+These rotations occur at off-campus clinical sites (hospitals, community health centers, medical offices, etc.) to be developed by program faculty and administrators.
 The seven required rotations include Family Medicine, Internal Medicine, Pediatric Medicine, Women’s Health, Behavioral and Mental Health, Emergency Medicine, and Surgery.
 There are two five-week electives that allow students to further develop skills in the area in which they plan to practice.

 The Master's Course runs the length of the clinical year.
 It includes lectures and discussions that prepare students for the Physician Assistant National Certification Examination, job searches and clinical practice.
 In the spring semester, this Master’s Course culminates with the summative evaluation that ensures the student possesses the knowledge, interpersonal skills, patient care skills and professionalism required for entry into the profession.